-'Significant' means that which is sufficiently serious to warrant a response by a statutory authority irrespective of a family's consent.
+'Significant' means a matter that is sufficiently serious to warrant a response by a statutory authority irrespective of a family's consent.

 What is 'significant' is not minor or trivial and may reasonably be expected to produce a substantial and demonstrably adverse impact on the child's safety, welfare or wellbeing.